flyconnectome/transform_service/README.md

 on `flyem.mrc-lmb.cam.ac.uk` (internally `flyem1`):

 - a supervoxel look-up service for the Zheng et al. CA3 volume
+- a supervoxel look-up service for the Aedes aegypti EM volume
 - a service for dynamically generating neuroglancer segmentation properties from tables on flytable

 ## Requirements